Tulipa x hybrida

 If the soil down where you planted is dry, add another two inches and repeat the ruler trick.

 Water deeply one more time about five days before your area’s average first freeze date, or keep an eye on the extended forecast for the first predicted freezing temperatures for a more accurate last-watering date.

 You’ll start watering again when the ground thaws in the spring, or in December or January if you live in a warmer location in Zones 7 or 8.

-If there isn’t rain in springtime, give the plants about 2/3 of an inch of water once a week.
+If there isn’t rain in springtime, give the plants about two thirds of an inch of water once a week.

 Make sure you mark the spot where you plant your flowers so that you know where to expect them in the spring.